Hold on!

 So if you're an entrepreneur with good technical skills or a business with a team of developers, you may want to opt for open-source platforms like WooCommerce or PrestaShop.
 This'll allow you to take advantage of these platforms' customisation options

 But for entrepreneurs and small businesses with limited coding skills, Studio Store by Builder.ai is an extremely competitive option to build your online store.
 Not only can you get online fast, but you can easily scale your online store with custom features in the future.
-Plus, you own the code, meaning you can migrate to another platform if you want to (once your payment plan is complete).
+Plus, the code is yours to keep, meaning you can migrate to another platform if you want to (once your payment plan is complete).

 Want to build your online store?